GMOD/jbrowse-components/website/docs/superquickstart_web.md

 You can now visit http://localhost/jbrowse2 and your genome should be ready!

-This guide is meant to be a super-quick conceptual overview for getting jbrowse 2 setup, but if you are new to the command line or to jbrowse in general, you might want to start with the slightly-longer quick-start guide [here](quickstart_cli).
+This guide is meant to be a super-quick conceptual overview for getting JBrowse 2 set up, but if you are new to the command line or to jbrowse in general, you might want to start with the slightly longer quick-start guide [here](quickstart_cli).

 ## Footnote

-JBrowse doesn't strictly need Apache or nginx, it is "static site compatible" meaning it uses no server side code and can run on any static website hosting.
+JBrowse doesn't strictly need Apache or nginx, it is "static site compatible" meaning it uses no server code and can run on any static website hosting.
 For example, you can upload the jbrowse folder that we prepared here in /var/www/html/jbrowse2 to Amazon S3, and it will work there too.
 See the FAQ for [what webserver do I